MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-anomaly-detection.md

 ---
 title: Anomaly detection tutorial
-description: Learn how to use Anomaly detection of Power BI Desktop to detect anomalies automatically, format anomalies, and explain the anomalies in the data.
+description: Learn how to use Anomaly detection of Power BI Desktop to add anomalies, format anomalies, and view and configure explanations.
 author: aphilip94
 ms.author: anphil
 ms.reviewer: mihart